yotron/goConfigurableLogger/README.md

 `log_file`: If you write to a file, you have to setup the logfile.
 If you only want to write to a logfile in you root folder of the project, you do not need a folder path for the file.

-## How to use the debugger
-You can import the logger in your package in that way:

-. "### TBD ##"
+## Log level and formatting

-Th following log level are provided.
+The following log level are provided.

 - `info`
 - `warn`